oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildExecuteScriptTx.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/api/src/main/scala/org/oxygenium/api/model/BuildExecuteScriptTx.scala)

-The `BuildExecuteScriptTx` class is a model used in the Alephium project to represent a transaction that executes a smart contract script.
+The `BuildExecuteScriptTx` class is a model used in the Oxygenium project to represent a transaction that executes a smart contract script.
 It contains various parameters that are used to build the transaction, including the public key of the sender (`fromPublicKey`), the bytecode of the script (`bytecode`), the amount of Alph tokens to transfer (`attoAlphAmount`), any additional tokens to transfer (`tokens`), the amount of gas to use (`gasAmount`), the price of gas (`gasPrice`), and the target block hash (`targetBlockHash`).

-This class is used in conjunction with other classes and methods in the project to build and execute transactions on the Alephium blockchain.
+This class is used in conjunction with other classes and methods in the project to build and execute transactions on the Oxygenium blockchain.
 For example, a developer could use this class to build a transaction that executes a custom smart contract on the blockchain, transferring tokens and interacting with other contracts as needed.

 Here is an example of how this class might be used in code: